jaebradley/notes/Software Engineering/Networking/TCP-IP Illustrated/Chapter 2. Mbufs: Memory Buffers.md

 * `m_pullup` is expensive as memory is allocated and data is copied from cluster to an `mbuf`
 * About 50% of TCP data is "bulk data" - 512+ bytes per segment
 * About 90% of the other 50% of TCP data is itneractive data (< 10 bytes of data)
-* When TCP segments arrive out of order, they are stored on a doubly linked list by TCP
+* When TCP segments arrive out of order, they are stored on a doubly-linked list by TCP
-* Same problem arrives if list pointer is in IP header that is in cluster
+* Problem similar to when list pointer is stored in the IP header, which is stored in the cluster
 * TCP stores an `mbuf` pointer in some unused fields in the TCP header providing a back pointer from the cluster to the `mbuf` to avoid calling `m_pullup` for every out-of-order segment

 ## `m_copy` and Cluster Reference Counts